 The Business Model Canvas

-Instead, lets try the following:
+Instead, lets us try the following:

 The core idea for a business model risk framework is to establish an information schema for business models and then work on identifying the weaknesses of the different elements and the linkages comprising the model

-Revenue Streams and Cost Structure are two of the elements as expected.
+Revenue Streams and Cost Structure are two important elements as expected.
 When thinking about the risks or threats to these profitability components, we now posses a set of interlocked elements that can help us trace potential weak links.
-For example, Value Proposition is a core element: The firm product or service must create a distinct value proposition for its customers.
+For example, the Value Proposition is a core element: The firm product or service must create a distinct value proposition for its customers.
 Such value is somewhat difficult to quantify, yet it is clear that e.g., business volume critically hinges on this measure.

-Before getting on with the risk job, we need to introduce an element missing in the original proposal, namely Competitors.
+Before getting on with the risk assessment job, we need to introduce an element missing in the original proposal, namely Competitors.
 It may be also psychologically useful to rearrange the components to emphasize that we are only handling customer centric models!

 In our summary graphical depiction of the business model, the firm (or business line) is indicated as a set of elements centered on the customer.
 Activities and Resources, are followed up by Distribution Channels and Client Relationships.
 These four elements help realize the Customer Value Proposition.
 In turn this entices Customers to generate the Revenue Stream, which then gets distributed through the Cost Structure (arrows) to support the firm operations.
 Key external parties are the Partners and Competitors of the firm.